isomerpages/ago-corp/Resources/news-and-events/_posts/2021-07-28-post-6th ASEANSAI Senior Officials’ Meeting Hosted Virtually By SAI Malaysia.md

 *The Chairman of ASEANSAI (Malaysian AG) welcomed all ASEANSAI members to the meeting*

 ![](/images/News%20&%20Events%20Photos/2021/2021aseansai2.jpg)
-*DAG speaking on the Rules & Procedures Committee’s Workplan for 2022-2023.
+*DAG updated the meeting on the Rules & Procedures Committee’s Workplan for 2022-2023.
 SAI Singapore is the Chair of the Committee.*